 The average water temperature experiences significant seasonal variation over the course of the year.

-The time of year with warmer water lasts for 3.6 months, from June 9 to September 29, with an average temperature above 79°F. The day of the year with the warmest water is August 4, with an average temperature of 84°F.
+The time of year with warmer water lasts for 3.6 months, from June 10 to September 30, with an average temperature above 79°F. The month of the year in Savannah with the warmest water is August, with an average temperature of 84°F.

-The time of year with cooler water lasts for 4.0 months, from December 8 to April 8, with an average temperature below 65°F. The day of the year with the coolest water is February 22, with an average temperature of 61°F.
+The time of year with cooler water lasts for 4.0 months, from December 9 to April 9, with an average temperature below 65°F. The month of the year in Savannah with the coolest water is February, with an average temperature of 61°F.

 To characterize how pleasant the weather is in Savannah throughout the year, we compute two travel scores.